Groenbech96/DirectionsEMEA2024/readme.md

 # Tasks to complete

+## Implement OpenServiceIntegrationSetupPage to open demo setup page
+On the EDocument service the action "Open Integration Setup".
+On the setup page, set the field API Key to "secret".
+Then set the service name to your team name.
+If you use the functions in the IntegrationHelpers.Codeunit.al, the fields from the demo service will be added as headers automatically.

 ## Implement Send Async with API.
 Then post sales invoice for customer with EDoc Doc Sending profile.

 ## Implement GetResponse.
 Then for a edocument with PendingResponse status, run Get Response job queue.

+## Implement Approve
+On Sent EDocument click approve.

 ## Implement Receive.
 On the EDoc service page, you can click receive, or use auto import

-## Implement Approve
-On Sent EDocument click approve.

 # Capture the flag - Win a Microsoft t-shirt and some Merch